Storage Participation in Electricity Markets: Time Discretization through Robust Optimization: Finite-Dimensional Reformulation

 \end{Prop}

-The proof of Proposition~\ref{prop:soc_lb} follows the proof of Proposition~8 in \cite{my_v2g_lp}.
 The claim holds thanks to a total unimodularity property of the nonnegative uncertainty set~$\Xi^+$ that arises from the bound~$\gamma$ on the 1-norm, which is a multiple of $\Delta t$ thanks to Assumption~\ref{ass:div}.
-All in all, the robust lower bound on the SOC is equivalent to $\frac{K(K+1)}{2}+5K$ linear constraints.
+The robust lower bound on the SOC thus results in $\frac{K(K+1)}{2}+5K$ linear constraints.

 Our methodological contribution is the reformulation of the upper bound on the SOC.

 \begin{Prop}[Upper bound on SOC] The constraint $y(x^0, x^\uparrow, x^\downarrow, \xi, y_0, t) \leq \bar y$ holds for all $(t,\xi) \in \T \times \Xi$ if and only if $\bar{\bm{\lambda}} \in [0, (\bar x - \ubar x)/\eta^\mathrm{d}]^K$, $\bm \upsilon \in \{0,1\}^{2(K-1)}$, $\bar{\bm \Lambda}_k \in \mathbb{R}^k$ exist for all $k \in \K$ such that